Sayanta66/test-readme/README.md

 - **Compliance-Friendly Deployment Options**: Our platform is built with keeping regulatory compliance in mind.
 It is GDPR compliant and ensures data sovereignty for users.

 ## Open-Source with Syself
-From the start, Syself has always been a big fan and a staunch supporter of open-source technologies and contributions.
+From the start, Syself has always been a big fan and staunch supporter of open-source technologies and contributions.
 This has led to:

 **Active Community Contributions**: We have always been motivated by our active contributions to the Kubernetes family of projects, including involvement in projects like cluster-api and cluster-api-operator.